Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Traralgon is in line with national averages.
-The median income is $53,276 and the average income is $67,282.
-This contrasts with Rest of Vic.'s figures where the median income is $50,954 and the average income is $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Traralgon would be approximately $57,671 (median) and $72,833 (average) as of September 2025.
-From the 2021 Census, household incomes rank modestly in Traralgon at the 34th percentile, family incomes at the 39th percentile, and personal incomes at the 42nd percentile.
-The earnings profile shows that 31.7% of locals (9,422 people) fall within the $1,500 - $2,999 income category.
-This is similar to metropolitan regions where 30.3% occupy this range.
-Housing costs are manageable with 87.3% retained.
-However, disposable income ranks below average at the 39th percentile and Traralgon's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Traralgon is $53,276.
+Average income stands at $67,282.
+This compares to Regional Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, estimated current incomes are approximately $57,671 (median) and $72,833 (average) as of September 2025.
+The 2021 Census data ranks Traralgon's household, family, and personal incomes modestly, between the 34th and 42nd percentiles.
+The earnings profile shows that 31.7% of locals earn between $1,500 and $2,999 annually.
+Housing costs are manageable with 87.3% retained, but disposable income is below average at the 39th percentile.
+Traralgon's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income